 The results seen to date in the Phase I clinical trial of L-Grb-2 have created the opportunity to conduct multi-site Phase II clinical trials of L-Grb-2 in three separate blood cancers (specifically, AML, MDS and CML), a significant opportunity for the Company.
 Additionally, we have the opportunity to develop, in conjunction with MD Anderson, our lead cancer drug L-Grb-2 to treat TNBC and IBC, two cancers characterized by formation of aggressive tumors and relatively high mortality rates.
 As a result of these opportunities, our business plan over the next 18 months includes: (i) milestones for the additional two Phase II clinical trials for L-Grb-2 and (ii) development of L-Grb-2 treatments for TNBC and IBC, including a pre-clinical program and a Phase I clinical trial.
 The Company believes that the potential to enhance the value of the Company from these two project additions is significant; however, these projects were expected to cause the capital requirements to be raised by the Company over the next 18 months to increase to \$12,800,000.
 Since then, in January 2014, we sold shares of common stock and warrants to an institutional investor in a registered direct offering that provided us with approximately \$13,750,000 in net proceeds.
 Actual spending of these funds is expected to be spread over the next 27 months.
-We are currently adding a core organization that will provide increased capabilities to ecurently believe that the previously estimated funding needs of \$12,800,000 and expected timelines are approximately correct.
+We are currently adding a core organization that will provide increased capabilities to execute our business plan.
+We are conducting a review of our strategy commenced in the third quarter now that the new organization has been completed.
+However, we currently believe that the previously estimated funding needs for current projects of \$12,800,000 and expected timelines are approximately correct.